-If you have bought a defective new vehicle, and the manufacturer is not cooperative in assisting you with the repair, replacement, or refunding of the purchase price, or if their proposed resolution is completely unreasonable and inadequate: you should get legal advice as soon as possible.
+If you have bought a defective new vehicle, and the manufacturer is not cooperative in assisting you with the repair, replacement, or refunding of the purchase price, or if their proposed resolution is completely unreasonable and inadequate: you should seek legal advice as soon as possible.

 In circumstances where the vehicle purchased is an expensive luxury vehicle, and where the expectation of quality is higher, buying a lemon can be particularly devastating and costly.
 Similarly, if the vehicle purchased was for a low income family who cannot afford another vehicle to transport their children, the effects could be devastating on that family’s livelihood.

 Potts Lawyers are experienced in assisting consumers who have recently purchased defective goods, including vehicles.
 In most cases, we can draft correspondence to the relevant motor dealer or the manufacturer, setting out the issues with the vehicle, and any rights you may have under Australian Consumer Law.
 In many cases, this can result in a positive outcome without the need for court.

 It is recommended that you obtain legal advice in relation to defective motor vehicles immediately so that your rights can be protected to the fullest extent possible.